importwp/importwp/readme.txt

-=== JC Importer ===
+=== ImportWP ===
 Contributors: jcollings
-Tags: wordpress importer, xml importer, csv importer, import users, import posts, import taxonomies, import custom post types Requires at least: 4.0
+Tags: wordpress importer, xml importer, csv importer, import users, import posts, import categories, import tags, import custom post types, jc importer
+Requires at least: 4.0
-Tested up to: 4.1
+Tested up to: 4.7.3
 Stable tag: trunk

-JC Importer allows you to easily import users, posts, custom post types and taxonomies from XML and CSV files.
+ImportWP allows you to easily import users, posts, custom post types and taxonomies from XML and CSV files.

 == Description ==

-JC Importer is an Advanced Wordpress CSV/XML Importer, allowing you to easily drag and drop data into import templates.
-JC Importer has been built with developers in mind allowing import templates to be easily created and mapped to post_types, taxonomies, users, or tables.
+ImportWP is an Advanced Wordpress CSV/XML Importer, allowing you to easily drag and drop data into import templates.
+ImportWP has been built with developers in mind allowing import templates to be easily created and mapped to post_types, taxonomies, users, or tables.

 = Features =